twint mobile payment switzerland questions answers

 8. Where can I use Twint to pay?

 Twint can be used to pay at most Swiss businesses and online stores.
 Many big Swiss retailers – including Migros, Coop, Denner, Aldi, and Lidl – accept Twint payments at the till.
-According to Twint, more than 80 percent of all Swiss brick-and-mortar and online merchants accept Twint payments.
+According to Twint, about 81 percent of all Swiss brick-and-mortar and 86 percent of all Swiss online merchants accept Twint payments.

 9. How do you pay for online shopping using Twint?